soojsooj/MIT-work/maps/real-time-bus-tracking/README.md

 ## Future improvements
 * Assign tracking to different locations.
 * Use for different purposes.
-* Track something else such as trains, flights
+* Track something else such as trains and flights
 * Use images for stops.
 * Use more CSS (light / dark versions)